AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 Perform the following steps:

-1. Start the application and connect an the Experience Manager instance.
+1. Start the application and connect an the [!DNL Experience Manager] instance.

 1. Open the application's preferences by clicking the ellipses in the upper right corner and selecting [!UICONTROL Preferences].